area73/finantial-portfolio/03-RUN-PROJECT.md

 4. Run the command `npm run dev` to start the dev server.
 5. Open your browser and navigate to http://localhost:5173/

-Alternative you can also build the project with `npm run build`
+Alternative you can also build the project with `npm run build` and run it in a server

 ## TEST

 ### Unit test

-I create most of the unit test.
+I create some of the unit test, my intention is not to do all the test since this is a challenge I would like to give a preview of how I approach test but not to fullfil all tests do to time constrains.
-My approach for unit testing is to test non visual components , mos of the time functions to start unit test please run
+My approach for unit testing is to test **non visual components or functions** to start unit test please run

 ```bash